darmado/Atomic-Red-Team-C2/README.md

 - **SCALABILITY**
-Scaling operational activities is critical to sustaining efficient security ecosystem workflows in modern-day environments.
+Scaling operational activities is critical to sustaining efficient security ecosystem workflows in modern environments.
 If our tools don't help you scale your operational capabilities, let us know and we'll fix it.

 - **FLEXIBILITY**